So, we’ve all heard Walmarts’ slogan.

 • School supplies and paper –> The cheapest school supplies here are found at Walgreens, ShopKo, and Staples.
 We have been able to score things like school glue for 25¢, 4 glue sticks for 50¢, rulers for a quarter, 4 erasers for 25¢, package of #2 pencils for 25¢, composition notebooks for 48¢, 200 lined paper for 75¢, nice plastic pencil cases for 58¢, scissors for 25¢, character folders for 25¢, 1 subject spiral notebooks for 19¢, see-through 1-inch binders for $1.26, and so on.

-• Gardening supplies –> I find the cheapest gardening supplies at discount stores like Ross, Tuesday Morning, as well as ShopKo during their sales
+• Gardening supplies –> I find the cheapest gardening supplies at discount stores like Ross and Tuesday Morning during their sales

 • Movies –> I usually get these online on either Amazon or eBay, depending on which is cheapest